French Guiana travel advice

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-Canada and France are signatories to the European Convention on the Transfer of Sentenced Persons.
+Canada and France are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in France to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and French authorities.

 Drugs